Hatrickek/OxylusEngine/README.md

 2. Generate the project using cmake-gui or with `cmake -G "Visual Studio 17 2022` command.
 If visual studio is not preferred then it could be used with any other IDE.

 ## Special Mentions and Thanks To
-- Yan Chernikov aka [The Cherno](https://www.youtube.com/channel/UCQ-W1KE9EYfdxhL6S4twUNw) for his great video series, streams and being an inspiration to me.
+- Yan Chernikov aka [The Cherno](https://www.youtube.com/channel/UCQ-W1KE9EYfdxhL6S4twUNw) for his great video series, streams.
+- [Cem Yuksel](https://www.youtube.com/@cem_yuksel/videos) for his great videos about graphics programming.
 - Jason Gregory for his [Game Engine Architecture](https://www.gameenginebook.com/) book.
 - [SaschaWillems](https://github.com/SaschaWillems/Vulkan) for his Vulkan examples and help.